minhphan-rmit/rmit204c-eeet2574-assignment-1/README.md

 **Student:** Phan Nhat Minh
 **Student ID:** s3978598

 This document serves as the official documentation for **Assignment 1: Data Pipeline with Docker**.
-The video documentation for this assignment is available [here](#) (insert actual link).
+The video documentation for this assignment is available on [Youtube](https://youtu.be/kHNVprOkJnI).

 ### Acknowledgement
 This project is built using resources provided by the lecturer, specifically from [this GitHub repository](https://github.com/vnyennhi/docker-kafka-cassandra).
 Modifications and adjustments have been made to meet the specific requirements of the assignment.